Anti-Irish sentiment: Pre-Modern era

-They use their fields mostly for pasture.
-Little is cultivated and even less is sown.
-The problem here is not the quality of the soil but rather the lack of industry on the part of those who should cultivate it.
-This laziness means that the different types of minerals with which hidden veins of the earth are full are neither mined nor exploited in any way.
-They do not devote themselves to the manufacture of flax or wool, nor to the practice of any mechanical or mercantile act.
-Dedicated only to leisure and laziness, this is a truly barbarous people.
-They depend on animals for their livelihood and they live like animals.

 Gerald's views were not atypical, and similar views may be found in the writings of William of Malmesbury and William of Newburgh.
 When it comes to Irish marital and sexual customs Gerald is even more biting: "This is a filthy people, wallowing in vice.
 They indulge in incest, for example in marrying – or rather debauching – the wives of their dead brothers".
 Even earlier than this Archbishop Anselm accused the Irish of wife swapping, "exchanging their wives as freely as other men exchange their horses".